Park & Path Developments

 Carr Park Phase 1:

-This project was funded with a Land and Water Conservation Fund (LWCF) grant for $1,000,000, $1,260,000 in American Rescue Plan Act (ARPA) funding, and $402,000 in Community Preservation Act (CPA) funding to go towards the pickleball courts.
-Construction started in Fall 2023.
+This project was funded with a Land and Water Conservation Fund (LWCF) grant for $1,000,000, $1,260,000 in American Rescue Plan Act (ARPA) funding, and $402,000 in Community Preservation Act (CPA) funding for the pickleball courts.
+Although Phase 1 is complete, the field will remain closed to the public until Summer 2025 to establish the grass lawn.

 On October 11th, 2023, a Groundbreaking Ceremony for Phase I of Carr Park renovations was held.